qarham/cfm-vagrant/docs/Vagrant-Host-Ansible-Commands.md

 # How to check Contrail Cluster status from Host using ansible?

-Here are couple of commands to test Clsuter status and run from host for status update:
+Here are couple of commands to test cluster status and run from host for status update:

 ```bash
 # Change working directory